cournape/Bento/html/_sources/reference.txt

     * The package metadata (name, version, etc...)
-    * Optionally, it may contain addition user-customizable options such as path or flags, which exact value may be set at configure time.
+    * Optionally, it may contain addition user-customizable options such as path or flags, whose exact value may be set at configure time.
     * A Library section, which defines the package content (packages, modules, C extensions, etc...)
     * Optionally, the .info file may contain one or several Executable